FICA Tax & Exemptions

 "Six Year Look-Back" Rule :

-Under the "6 year look-back rule" persons in F, J, M or Q visa status must have at least two calendar years of NRA-TP status during the prior 6 calendar year period from the current year.
+Under the "6 year look-back rule" persons in F, J, M or Q visa status must have at least two calendar years of NRA for tax purposes status during the prior 6 calendar year period from the current year.

-Internationals who remain in the USA for lengthy periods of time will find that they have moved from NRA-TP to RA-TP and then back to NRA-TP.
-Moving back to NRA-TP means classification as "single with 1 allowance" for tax purposes regardless of number of dependents or marital status.
+Internationals who remain in the USA for lengthy periods of time will find that they have moved from NRA for tax purposes to RA for tax purposes and then back to NRA for tax purposes.
+Moving back to NRA for tax purposes means classification as "single with 1 allowance" for tax purposes regardless of number of dependents or marital status.

 Measuring a Calendar Year :